The vape wars are coming: Companies prepare for the next battle in the cannabis market

 Just a year ago, some analysts were pointing to cannabis companies teaming up with beer and beverage companies to develop THC-infused products as the next big wave.
 Now they're pointing to vape pens and new technology as the future.

 And it may well be.
 But the point is no one really knows what the industry will look like this time next year.
-Every investor, every analyst and every company is trying to make its best guess.
+Every investor, every analyst and every company is trying to make their best guess.

 "We're at a really exciting point," Rifici said.